 - Detailed content (like a blog) can take your presence a long way.
-Think about future functionality you may want to have on your site so you can choose a platform that supports it and don’t have to create something from scratch once you’re ready to implement it.
+Think about future functionality you may want to have on your site so you can choose a platform that supports it and doesn’t have to create something from scratch once you’re ready to implement it.

 - Practice what you preach.
 If you’re a copywriting agency, make sure your copy is up to par.
 If you’re a design agency, make sure your site looks like you can actually design something.
 If you’re an advertising agency, have some ad case studies.
 If you are a social media marketing agency, have pages that exceed best practices.

-- You don’t have to be everywhere (i.e. Pinterest, Instagram, Twitter, WordPress, Facebook, YouTube, [social media platform du jour]).
+- You don’t have to be everywhere (i.e., Pinterest, Instagram, Twitter, WordPress, Facebook, YouTube, [social media platform du jour]).
 Pick your starting channels and expand later if need be.

 What To Avoid

 - Avoid perfection.
-The goal is to have a online presence that shows you’re legit, but being an agency is about billable hours.
+The goal is to have an online presence that shows you’re legit, but being an agency is about billable hours.
 Don’t spend more time working on your own presence than your clients’.